coleenquadros/configuration/docs/hive/sop/ClusterProvisioningDelay.md

    ```

 #### Troubleshooting using logs
-Hive stores the installer log entries from the previous run in a config map in the namespace.
+Hive stores the non-debug installer log entries in `clusterprovision` objects in the same namespace as the cluster deployment.

-1. Get a list of install logs:
+1. Get a list of `clusterprovision` objects:
    ```
-   oc get configmap -n $NAMESPACE | grep install-log
+   oc get clusterprovision -n $NAMESPACE
    ```
-1. Set a variable for the name of the configmap:
+1. Hive keeps around the first attempted cluster provision object (`*-0-*`) as well as the most recent 3 cluster provision objects.
+   Choose which attempt you'd like to look at the logs and set a variable.
+This example uses the first attempted cluster provision object.
    ```
-   export ILCM=clstr-24jul-c52x-install-log
+   export CLSTRPROV=sreusr-clstr-0-bkhnd
    ```
-1. View the installer log data:
+1. View the installer log data
    ```
-   oc get configmap -n $NAMESPACE -o json $ILCM | jq -r .data.log
+   oc get clusterprovision -n $NAMESPACE -o json $CLSTRPROV | jq -r '.spec.installLog'
    ```
+1. If the output for that command is `null`, this means that the `installLog` part of the spec was not filled out for some reason.

 #### Troubleshoot using pod status
 1. Look at the pods in the namespace to see what STATUS they have: